quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/starter-kit-equivalent.md

         e: Described in Uninstall API
 ---

-This guide is for when you want to create what essentially is a "starter kit" that adds stuff (/quasar.config.js configuration, folders, files, CLI hooks) on top of the official starter kit.
+This guide is for when you want to create what essentially is a "starter kit" that adds stuff (/quasar.config file configuration, folders, files, CLI hooks) on top of the official starter kit.
 This allows you to have multiple projects sharing a common structure/logic (and only one package to manage them rather than having to change all projects individually to match your common pattern), and also allows you to share all this with the community.

 ::: tip
 In order for creating an App Extension project folder, please first read the [Development Guide > Introduction](/app-extensions/development-guide/introduction).